emicklei/melrose/docs/README.md

 Objects cannot be changed after creation.
 Each function returns a new object or an object wrapped in a function.

+            chord --- create a Chord
+          flatten --- flatten all operations on a musical object to a new sequence indexmap --- create a Mapper of Notes by index (1-based) interval --- create an integer repeating interval (from,to,by) join --- join two or more musical objects note --- Note, e.g. C 2G#5. = parallel --- create a new sequence in which all notes of a musical object will be played in parallel pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence sequence --- create a Sequence from a string of notes serial --- serialise any parallelisation of notes in a musical object undynamic --- undynamic all the notes in a musical object

 ### audio functions

 These functions control the audio device (playing, changing settings).

+             bpm --- set the Beats Per Minute [1..300], default is 120 channel --- select a MIDI channel, must be in [0..16] echo --- Echo the notes being played (default is true) go --- play all musical objects in parallel loop --- create a new loop
+            play --- play musical objects such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity run --- start loop(s).
+Ignore if it was running. stop --- stop running loop(s).
+Ignore if it was stopped. velocity --- set the base velocity [1..127], default is 70

 ### comment